DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-08-03-some-estimation-parameters-to-use-in-distributed-system.md

     | best                | 100 ms --> 200 ms          |
     | worst               | 30 s --> 60 s              |

+    Nowadays, the systems communicate through restful api, then, we need to set timeout for this calling.

 2. Using WebSocket